Boulder Felony DUI Lawyer

 Too many people assume that there isn’t much they can do after a felony DUI or DWAI arrest.
 Nothing could be farther from the truth.
 Even if previous DUI or DWAI cases did not go the way you wanted, know that this is an entirely new case with a whole new set of circumstances.
 Past cases handled by other attorneys do not need to dictate the outcome of this case.

 At Dolan + Zimmerman LLP, we will look at your case with a fresh set of eyes and make realistic recommendations on how to best proceed.
-For more information, call our law firm to speak with our Boulder defense lawyers today at 303-593-1874.
+For more information, contact our law firm to speak with our Boulder defense lawyers today at 303-593-1874.